Compelling range of investment capabilities

 Multi asset

-Our multi asset investment teams combine diversification with robust risk management to target more consistent risk adjusted returns.
-We have built a broad range of multi asset strategies, spanning risk parity, model portfolio and fund of fund solutions.
+Our fund-of-fund and model portfolio service ranges combine diversification with robust risk management to target more consistent risk-adjusted returns.

 Transcript